Global mobility trends in 2026: A mid-year update on technology and innovation

 Improved social intelligence of AVs and trust of passengers could be key drivers to reduce this fear of self-driving cars.
 Trust is not solely about technical performance.
 It depends on how well AVs communicate their decision-making, handle unpredictable situations, and demonstrate human-like understanding.

 AI is changing how we move through cities, manage logistics, and envision urban mobility and the automotive industry.
 The next big thing in this area is AI agents — systems that can perceive their environment, analyze sensor information, and make autonomous decisions.
 They can ultimately become the intelligence layer that connects vehicles, infrastructure, and passengers into modern mobility ecosystems.
+This is the foundation of software-defined mobility, where intelligence rather than hardware increasingly determines what a vehicle or network can do.

 Market opportunities are growing.
 The agentic AI market in smart mobility and transportation is expected to surge from $3.51 billion in 2025 to $13.65 billion by 2030, with a 31.25% annual growth (see Figure 2 for details).